12:32 15 February 2012

 · The method of responding to any issue raised with the club should be relevant to the query; in the majority of cases this will be either a returned telephone call or email, whilst a response through Royal Mail will be made if this is deemed appropriate.

-· The Football League Customer Services Department can be contacted on the below address should the correspondent not be satisfied with the club’s response.
+· The EFL (English Football League) Customer Services Department can be contacted on the below address should you wish to contact them with a complaint.

-The Football League Customer Services Department, Operations Centre, Edward VII Quay, Navigation Way, Preston, Lancashire, PR2 2YF
+The EFL Customer Services Department, Operations Centre, Edward VII Quay, Navigation Way, Preston, Lancashire, PR2 2YF

 Supporter Liaison Officer (SLO)